OntimizeWeb/docs/docs/extra-components/calendar/o-calendar.component.md

 ### Jump to any date

 Clicking the toolbar title opens a Material date picker (`mat-calendar`) that lets the user jump to any day, month or year without having to page through the calendar one step at a time.
+It matches the granularity of the active view instead of always asking for a full day:

+* **Month view**: opens a grid of the 12 months of a year — pick a month, no day required.
+* **Year view**: opens a grid of years — pick a year, no month or day required.
+* **Week/day view**: opens the regular day grid.

 ## Loading state

-While a service/entity query is in flight, the active view's content is replaced by a loading skeleton (`ngx-skeleton-loader`) shaped like that view: a 7-column grid for month, one column per visible day for week, a single column for day — both in the hourly grid and the agenda (`show-hours="no"`) layouts.
+While a service/entity query is in flight, the active view's content is replaced by a loading skeleton (`ngx-skeleton-loader`) shaped like that view: a 7-column grid for month, one column per visible day for week, a single column for day — both in the hourly grid and the agenda (`show-hours="no"`) layouts — or 12 plain mini-month placeholders for year.
 The toolbar stays visible and usable throughout.
 Not shown in `static-data` mode, since there is no query to wait for.

 ## Agenda mode (`show-hours="no"`)